Table of Contents

 - Underlying trading activities of intangible asset exploitation and income generation from third parties.

-The presumption can be contested if it can show the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by suitably qualified employees who are on long-term contracts and physically present in the BVI.
+The presumption can be contested if it shows that the activities of development, exploitation, maintenance, enhancement, and protection of intangible assets are performed by suitably qualified employees on long-term contracts and physically present in the BVI.

 Legal entities are required to fulfill reporting obligations yearly, such reports must be processed via their registered agent located in the British Virgin Islands.
 The documents required for your report may vary according to your business category and tax residency status.

 For legal entities being BVI tax residents and conducting relevant activities, required documents include: